 App.
 Status: Granted

-Once a user creates an account, the Account Status category will change from "Invitation Sent" to "Has Account," and the application category will change to "Granted."
+Once a user creates an ID, the Account Status category will change from "Invitation Sent" to "Has Account," and the application category will change to "Granted."

 You can then scroll over the account status to view the user's credentials, and you can reference the Actions dropdown to manage the user's setup.